JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

 # We need IIS
 FROM mcr.microsoft.com/windows/servercore/iis:windowsservercore-1903

-# We're going to do our IIS Administration from Powershell
+# We're going to do our IIS Administration with Powershell
 SHELL ["powershell", "-Command"]

 # Create the path for the applications